spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/10-add-backup-location-static.md

 * An S3-compliant bucket in the MinIO account.

 * IAM policy in your MinIO account to authorize a MinIO user to perform the required read and write operations on the MinIO bucket.
 MinIO uses Policy-Based Access Control (PBAC) to control which IAM identities can access the resources and what actions the IAM identities are authorized to perform on the specific resources.
-Refer to the [MinIO Access Management] guide to learn more about the IAM policy requirements.
+Refer to the [MinIO Access Management](https://min.io/docs/minio/linux/administration/identity-access-management/policy-based-access-control.html#access-management) guide to learn more about the IAM policy requirements.

-* A MinIO user assigned with the IAM policy defined above.
-You can learn more about MinIO access management in the [MinIO object storage for Kubernetes](https://min.io/docs/minio/kubernetes/upstream/administration/identity-access-management.html) official documentation.
+* A MinIO user assigned to the IAM policy defined above.
+You can learn more about MinIO access management in the [MinIO object storage for Kubernetes](https://min.io/docs/minio/kubernetes/upstream/administration/identity-access-management.html) documentation.

 * An access key for the MinIO user.
 You can create an access key from the MinIO console.
 Refer to the [MinIO official documentation](https://min.io/docs/minio/kubernetes/upstream/administration/identity-access-management/minio-user-management.html#access-keys) to learn about creating access keys.

-* (Optional) A service provider x509 certificate.
+* An optional service provider x509 certificate.

 <br />